Open Access Publishing

 Additionally, the Journal recognises the Budapest Open Access Initiative (BOAI) principles and recommendations for open access (updated in March 2022) which note that “…OA is not an end in itself, but a means to other ends, above all, to the equity, quality, usability, and sustainability of research.”

-International Journal for Crime, Justice and Social Democracy is included in the Directory of Open Access Journals (DOAJ) and has the DOAJ Seal for best practice in open access.
+International Journal for Crime, Justice and Social Democracy is included in the largest global index of open access journals: the Directory of Open Access Journals (DOAJ).

 A DOAJ Membership is a clear statement of intent and proves a commitment to quality, peer-reviewed open access.
 DOAJ is co-author of the Principles of Transparency and Best Practice in Scholarly Publishing (Principles) and DOAJ members are expected to follow these principles as a condition of membership